hundredrabbits/Pino/XOXO.md

 ### 3 The Resolution

-- Learning new things again.
-  - Lessons = Learning = Growth
-  - Work less, due to solar power.
-  - Make different items choices, what works on land won't necessarily work on a boat (computers, corrosion etc).
+- 3.1 **Lessons**, learning new things again.
+Learning = Growth Work less, due to solar power.
+Make different items choices, what works on land won't necessarily work on a boat (computers, corrosion etc).
 Durability, simplicity and multi-functional.
-- More counciencious living:
-  - Exit the loop of buy/sell when moving.
-  - Own less, be more mobile.
+- 3.2 **Counciencious living**, exit the loop of buy/sell when moving.
+Own less, be more mobile.
 One thing enters, one leaves.
-  - Lifestyle experiment
-  - Digital nomads, Solarpunk values
+Lifestyle experiment.
+Digital nomads, Solarpunk values.
-- Publishing lightweight content in an age of bloated internet.
-  - We couldn't make a video game, so we made a book.
-  - Changing our habits, and projects.
+- 3.3 **Lightweight content** in an age of bloated internet.
+We couldn't make a video game, so we made a book.
+Changing our habits, and projects.

 ### Slides